-- advance the clinical development of azenosertib and ZN-d5 for the treatment of oncology indications; - pursue the preclinical and clinical development of other current and future research programs and product candidates and, if applicable, diagnostics tools for biomarkers associated with our product candidates and future product candidates; - in-license or acquire the rights to other products, product candidates or technologies;

-- maintain, expand and protect our intellectual property portfolio; - hire additional personnel, including in research, manufacturing and regulatory and clinical development, as well as management personnel; - seek regulatory approval for any product candidates and, if needed, diagnostic tools for biomarkers associated with such product candidates, that successfully complete clinical development; and - expand our operational, financial and management systems and increase personnel, including personnel to support our operations as a public company.
+- advance the clinical development of azenosertib and ZN-d5 for the treatment of oncology indications; - pursue the preclinical and clinical development of other current and future research programs and product candidates and, if applicable, diagnostics tools for biomarkers associated with our product candidates and future product candidates; - in-license or acquire the rights to other products, product candidates or technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional personnel, including in research, manufacturing and regulatory and clinical development, as well as management personnel; - seek regulatory approval for any product candidates and, if needed, diagnostics tools for biomarkers associated with such product candidates, that successfully complete clinical development; and - expand our operational, financial and management systems and increase personnel, including personnel to support our operations as a public company.

-We believe that our existing cash, cash equivalents and marketable securities as of September 30, 2023 will be sufficient to fund our operating expenses and capital expenditure requirements into 2026.
+As of March 31, 2024, we have \$2.7 million and \$42.6 million in current and long-term lease liabilities, respectively.
+We believe that our existing cash, cash equivalents and marketable securities as of March 31, 2024 will be sufficient to fund our operating expenses and capital expenditure requirements into mid-2026.
 We have based these estimates on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.